Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Moduli spaces and Kuranishi structures

 \subsection{Cohen-Ganatra moduli spaces}

 We consider a sequence of moduli spaces which are variants of the moduli spaces studied in a different context by Cohen-Ganatra $\cite{cg}$.
-They will be used to construct the $S^1$-equivariant chains approximating the primitive $\tilde{y}\in\widehat{C}_2^{S^1}$ of the identity (cf. (\ref{eq:def1})).
+They will be used to construct the $S^1$-equivariant chains approximating the primitive $\tilde{y}\in\widehat{C}_2^{S^1}$ (under the deformed differential) of the identity (cf. (\ref{eq:def1})).

 To start with, we briefly recall the definition of a simpler moduli space introduced by Ganatra (cf. \cite{sg1}, Section 4.3).
 An \textit{$l$-point angle-decorated cylinder} is a cylindner $C=\mathbb{R}\times S^1$, equipped with a collection of auxiliary marked points $p_1,\cdots,p_l\in C$, such that their $s\in\mathbb{R}$ coordinates $(p_i)_s$, $1\leq i\leq l$ satisfy